u2d-ai/msaSDK/docs/sources/admin/admin.md

 my_timers.create_timer(MSATimerEnum.every_minute, test_timer_min)
 my_timers.create_timer(MSATimerEnum.on_the_5_second, test_timer_five_sec)

-# Create the main app instance, like the FastAPI but provide a Setting Definition Instance
+# Create the main app instance, like FastAPI but provide a Setting Definition Instance
 # Optional the Classes of your SQLModels
 # Define if the optional Admin Site gets mounted automatically, if False you need to Mount in your own Startup Event Handler
 # Optional the MSATimers instance